SabiKov/HumanEvolution2/README.md

 The second is the AI-NPC spawner system.
 The main feature of this is the spawned game objects (NPC) are automatized.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Author: Dave Breen
+AI-NPC State: (it doesn't work on the build version)

 Contributors:
  Daragh Walshe B00064428,